 However, it’s important not to document every single interaction in a meeting in your follow-up.
 Remember this quote as a good rule of thumb:

 A helpful follow-up technique is sending out notes summarizing the meeting’s key points.
 Good meeting notes cover the following three points:

 - The outcome.

 - The next steps to take.

-A quick follow up can even be covered at the beginning of the next meeting where you take a few minutes to address the team’s progress.
+A quick follow-up can even be covered at the beginning of the next meeting, where you take a few minutes to address the team’s progress.

 9. Share Meeting Notes

 Sharing meeting notes is a great way to keep everyone on the same page and ensure that important decisions are not lost in translation.